It will only take 8 minutes to read this post!

 If you’ve found another great book for learning Chinese, please leave a comment below or send us an email at firstname.lastname@example.org

-If you’re looking for stories in Chinese, the WCC Dictionary has a handful of short stories that can be downloaded to test your Chinese level.
+If you’re looking for story books written in Chinese, the Written Chinese Dictionary app has a handful of short stories for you to enjoy reading!
+You can choose which to read depending on your Chinese level and test yourself!